slackapi/bolt-js/docs/_future/workflows.md

 | `input_parameters` | Optional input parameters, covered in ["Defining input parameters"](/bolt-js/future/workflows#defining-input-parameters)
 | `output_parameters` | An object which describes one or more output parameters that will be returned by your function.
 This object follows the exact same pattern as `input_parameters`: top-level properties of the object define output parameter names, with the property values being an object that further describes the type and description of individual output parameters.

-Once you've defined your Workflow, you'll now have access to it's `addStep` method, which is how you can call Built-in and Custom functions.
+Once you've defined your workflow, you'll now have access to it's `addStep` method, which is how you can call built-in and custom functions.
 The `addStep` method takes two arguments: first, the function you want to call, and second, any inputs you want to pass to that function.
 We'll see examples of how to do both in the following sections.

 ### Using built-in functions in a workflow {#workflow-builtin-functions}